Arduino-CI/action/README.md

 `/pathTo/Arduino/libraries/mylib`  | Your library under test, called `mylib` `/pathTo/Arduino/libraries/custom` | A custom library

-In this situation, you've got a mix of libraries installed locally (the one that will be tested amongst any possible dependencies), and they all work as expected (even though you're not quite sure all of them are up to date, nor whether they have local modifications that aren't part of the official library release.
+In this situation, you've got a mix of libraries installed locally (the one that will be tested amongst any possible dependencies), and they all work as expected (even though you're not quite sure all of them are up to date, nor whether they have local modifications that aren't part of the official library release).
 This setup won't work in CI, but by volume-mounting the libraries directory into the container and using your own library as the working directory, you can ensure that arduino_ci is using the _exact_ same set of dependencies.

 > This is also the fastest way to test new versions of dependencies.